sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 sub

 >    REQUIRED.
-The identifier of the authenticated User.
+The identifier of the authenticated End-User.
 OpenID Providers MUST support a pairwise identifier in accordance with "OpenID Connect Core" [[OpenID.Core]] section 8.1.
 See Pairwise Identifiers below on when it may be useful to relax this requirement.

 sub_id_type